HMuraja/p5-book-review/README.md

 - In **Profile.js** avatar is used to render the image and name for a user.
 - In **NavBar.js** avatar is used to render the logged in users name and image.

 It accepts 4 props, image source, that renders the image for the avatar, a text that renders the text following the image, height for the image and a navBar parameter.
-All 4 properties define how Avatar componenent is defined in the given situation.
+All 4 properties define how Avatar component is defined in the given situation.

 ### Asset.js
-An asset componenet was used to render spinners, message images or message text.
+An asset component was used to render spinners, message images or message text.
 Asset.js was used in:
 - **ReviewsPage** before content has been loaded and when more content is being loaded.
 - **ReviewPage** before comments are loaded.
 - **PopularProfiles** before profiles are loaded.